Hanbali school: History

+According to Christopher Melchert, medieval Hanbali literature is rich in references to saints, grave visitation, miracles, and relics.
+Historically, the Hanbali school has been seen as one of the four major Sunni madhahib (schools of law), and many prominent medieval Sufis, such as Abdul Qadir Gilani, were Hanbali jurists and mystics at the same time.

-At some point between the 10th and 12th centuries, the Hanbali scholars began adopting the term “Salafi".
+At some point between the 10th and 12th centuries, some Hanbali scholars began adopting the term “Salafi".
 The influential 13th century Hanbali theologian Ibn Taymiyya advocated Salafi thought as a theological endeavour and his efforts would create a lasting impact on the subsequent followers of the Hanbali school.

+Some scholars maintain Ibn Hanbal was "the distant progenitor of Wahhabism" and also inspired the similar Salafi movement.
+Now, most of the followers of the Salafi movement are present in Saudi Arabia and Qatar.